metallb/metallb/website/content/tutorial/layer2.md

 ---
-title: ARP mode tutorial
+title: Layer 2 mode tutorial
 weight: 20
 ---

-In this tutorial we deploy MetalLB in a cluster and announce a load-balanced IP using ARP.
+In this tutorial we deploy MetalLB in a cluster and announce a load-balanced IP using layer 2 mode.
 We assume you have a bare metal cluster already running, for example a
 [Raspberry Pi Kubernetes cluster](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/).

-The nice thing about ARP mode is that you don't need any fancy network hardware at all, it should just work on any ethernet network.
+The nice thing about layer 2 mode is that you don't need any fancy network hardware at all, it should just work on any ethernet network.

 Here is the outline of what we're going to do:

 1. Install MetalLB on the cluster,
-1. Configure MetalLB to announce using ARP mode and give it some IP addresses to manage,
+1. Configure MetalLB to announce using layer 2 mode and give it some IP addresses to manage,
 1. Create a load-balanced service, and observe how MetalLB sets it up.

 ## Cluster addresses